750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Image source: singlegrain.com

-To prevent this type of activity, Google has implemented many types of algorithm updates, including Penguin, which specifically targets websites with spammy content.
+To combat these practices, Google introduced several algorithm updates, including Penguin, which targets websites with spammy or manipulative content.

 Step 9: Google Business Profile Optimization (Routine: Off-Page)

-It is a free tool for businesses to manage their online presence across Google, including Google Search and Google Maps.
-GBP provides a unique platform for small and medium-sized businesses (SMB) to display their storefront address and phone number in Google Maps results.
-We highly recommend that all businesses add their details in Google Business Profile.
+Google Business Profile (GBP) is a free tool for businesses to manage their online presence across Google, including Search and Maps.
+It provides an excellent platform for small and medium-sized businesses (SMBs) to display their address, phone number, and other details in Google Maps results.
+We strongly recommend that all businesses create a GBP listing.

-Think of a GBP as a business directory listing and social media profile.
-You may have read earlier that citation listings can positively affect GBP rankings, and this is true.
-However, the two are separate and support each other in your local SEO strategy.
+While GBP may resemble a citation listing, it’s much more.
+Think of it as a business directory and social media profile combined.
+Citation listings can positively impact GBP rankings, but the two are separate entities that complement each other in a successful local SEO strategy.

 Google Business Profile is the Internet’s ultimate version of a citation listing and social profile.
 Put a lot of effort into this and your Local SEO should benefit.
 Remember this: Nobody loves Google more than… Google (think indexing!).